 Select your location object, select the 3 Dot button, select Edit as a Geography by: Name.

 From there, you'll need to select your level

 You will have to associate all of your data to the corresponding area, be it the country, state, county, or city it belongs in.

 Note: The system will not recognize zip codes that are associated with counties.
 Therefore, you will need to manually enter each zip code's county by clicking on the down arrow, searching for your desired county, pressing Enter or clicking on the Binoculars icon, selecting the correct entry under Location, and clicking OK.

 If the Level is set to City, the same process works for associating zip codes to cities.

 Step 4: Turn the table into a Geo Chart

 Choose the Location object and the count variable and pull them into a table.
-Right click on the entire table and choose Turn Into > More Transformations > Geographic
+Highlight the table > Report Element Data panel > Display Feeding panel > Turn Into > Geographic selection

 Types of Charts